What’s the difference between an invoice and a receipt?

-Detailed invoices will show you exactly what you ordered and when, making it a key record to refer back to when it comes to restocking goods and materials.
+Detailed invoices will show you exactly what you ordered and when, making it a key record to refer to when restocking goods and materials.
 If you make duplicate recurring orders each month, ordering more inventory will be as simple as changing the invoice number and date.

 Managing employee expenses

-Receipts are crucial when it comes to helping businesses keep their internal accounting processes streamlined, especially when it comes to employee expenses.
+Receipts are crucial for keeping internal accounting processes streamlined, especially when it comes to employee expenses.

 For example, if your employees often travel for work purposes and make reimbursable payments, you’ll need a copy of their receipts to verify their spending and create an expense report.

 Top Tip: Keeping track of employee expenses via a streamlined system is key to saving time and money and avoiding potential employee fraud.
-A methodological expense policy and expense management software can help you to effectively manage this process.
-To learn more, read our guide to how to manage employee expenses.
+A methodological expense policy and expense management software can help you effectively handle this process.
+To learn more, read our guide on how to manage employee expenses 📣

 Staying prepared in the event of a tax audit